stupidmankind/BYpassDoc/docs/source/commands/exceladdworkbook.rst

 Description
 -----------

 This command adds a new Excel Workbook.
-Use this command when you want to add a new workbook to an Excel Instance
+Use this command when you want to add a new workbook to an Excel Instance.

 Parameters
 ----------

 **Instance Name**
-	Enter the instance name
+	Indicate the instance name for the selected workbook.